 - The full version cat needs multiple precisely printed structures with the various filaments.
 It requires ~two days for printing and post-processing (involving acetone).
 And they have to be assembled with specific accessories and tools.
 Some mechanisms are designed at <0.2mm precision and I'm currently tuning it by careful filing.
 Even an alternative way of soldering or wiring may cause trouble in assembling.

 I think the most economic (and safe) way is to invest some expensive injection mold then go mass production, at least for the key mechanic parts.
 Once I release the files and specifications, you would probably agree with that.

-And I need time to put up a good documentation.
+And I need time to put up good documentation.
 The mini version should come out much earlier.

 * Sharing Codes?

-- The project is built upon some open-sourced libraries.
+- The project is built upon some open-source libraries.
 I'm supposed to inherit their licenses.
 From another point of view, it's impossible for me to hide my codes once it's released.
 So I will share the codes.

 However, I do hope to organize my codes and plan better for the project.
 The cat is my baby and I want it stronger before leaving home.
 I'm hosting a private GitHub repository with a compact team of volunteers, and the contents will be migrated gradually to https://github.com/PetoiCamp/OpenCat.

 - Open-source also needs some commercial operations to keep healthy.
 I'll try my best to balance everything.
 They are out of my expertise and I have to learn.
-I do have to settle down and support my family, rather than sleeping lonely on a foreign land.
+I do have to settle down and support my family, rather than sleeping lonely on foreign land.
 Sorry guys...I'm busy teaching 5 credits university classes only to pay-off my bills!